Here are three questions to consider before incorporating social media into your business:

 Do you have someone who can commit to this AND knows what they’re doing?
 Will this person have the support and trust of the business?

 Or will you make it a company-wide effort?
 In that case, how will you agree and delegate?

 Is social media considered a fad or something the business sees as a long term investment?
 Don’t let just anyone to manage your pages and profiles in their spare time – social profiles that are neglected, poorly managed or unprofessional can hurt your business reputation.

 3. What resource do you have to make this a success?

-Do you have a set and approved budget for your social media strategy?
-Is this enough for content, web development, community events etc.?
-Social is not confined to what is appearing on the news feeds – you’ll need to invest in your fans to grow your community offline, and amplify it online.
+Do you have a set and approved budget?
+Is this enough for content, web development, community events etc.? – Social is not just online, you’ll need to invest in your fans to grow your community offline -and amplify it online